The Epistle of James

 Exhortations and warnings

-The collection of the New Testament Letters includes 13 letters from St. Paul, the Letter to Hebrews and a collections of seven Catholic (= general) Letters.
+The collection of the New Testament Letters includes 13 letters from St. Paul, the Epistle to Hebrews and a collections of seven Catholic (= general) Letters.
 These seven letters are 1–3 John., 1–2 Peter, James, and Jude.
 These Catholic Letters contain many exhortations and warnings, but the Letter of James is especially full of them.
 This letter is timeless – it is relevant to Christians of all times.

 Who wrote the letter?